-If you are using G Suite or Okta to manage your employees, then you can enable SSO in your Customer.io account.
+If you are using G Suite, Okta, or Microsoft Azure to manage your employees, you can enable SSO in your Customer.io account.
+We also support other providers through OpenID SSO.
 Doing so adds an extra layer of protection to team members logging in to the account and removes the risk of managing another password.

 If you lost your 2FA device and are worried someone else might use it to gain access to your company’s Customer.io account, ask another admin to remove your user and re-add it.
 The initial 2FA authentication method will become invalid and you can add a new one.

 If you’re the only admin, our technical support team can verify your identity and reset your access.

 7).
 Review the exports performed by your team members on a regular basis.